Assistants

 Document Command API

 The commands returned by assistants are handled by our Document Command API, which supports a variety of operations for manipulating documents.
-In the context of assistants, the following commands are available:
+In the context of assistants, all commands are available except the publish and unpublish commands.

 Assistant Actors